Tree

 Plant in rich, well-drained soil protected from hot afternoon sun.
 Mulch heavily to keep roots cool.
 Prune minimally — magnolias heal slowly.
 Plant in spring after last frost to protect fragile new growth.

-See magnolia in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring magnolia alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring magnolia alongside companion plants.

 Frequently Asked Questions